top of page

 Concrete Values

-My values are firmly set and shaped by real-world experience.
-I believe that every issue has more than one side, and that meaningful resolutions are most often found in the space where differing views are discussed honestly and respectfully.
-Great decisions aren’t rushed — they require patience, open conversation, and careful thought.
-Weighing risks, anticipating consequences, and preparing solid contingency plans is what leads to strong, lasting outcomes.
+My values are shaped by real world experience.
+I believe every issue has more than one side, and meaningful solutions are most often found when differing views are discussed honestly and respectfully.
+Strong decisions are not rushed.
+They require patience, open conversation, and careful thought.
+Taking the time to weigh risks, anticipate consequences, and prepare practical contingency plans leads to durable, long term outcomes.

-Leadership starts with responsibility and accountability.
-We cannot build something meaningful without listening first, then acting in the best interests of all.
-When voices are many, they should help guide the process — not be forced to follow it.
-Listening, consideration, and steady judgment are the foundations of how I approach life, work, and family.
+Leadership begins with responsibility and accountability.
+We cannot build anything meaningful without listening first and then acting in the best interests of the whole community.
+When many voices are present, they should help guide the process, not be expected to simply follow it.
+Listening, consideration, and steady judgment are the foundations of how I approach public service, work, and family life.

 Balance